rdtsc/microcontest-solutions/readme.md

 This repository houses my personal solutions to [µContest's programming challenges][challenges].

-The site is mostly in French with some English translations here and there.
+The site is mostly written in French with some English translations here and there.

+Some problem statements are either completely in French or have a mix of English and French content.
+In these cases, Google Translate is used to make sense of things.
+The results are not perfect, but mostly understandable.

 Almost all API endpoints are implemented in French, so expect solutions to contain an awkward mix of variable names in English/French.